gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Sorry."
-Maddy released her little sister and swallowed the sudden lump in her throat.
+Maddy released her little sister and swallowed the lump in her throat.
 Maybe the darkness hadn't been so bad after all…

 The hard white light showed what Dockety's chest lamp had not.